 - In a large bowl, whisk together flour, oatmeal, salt, and baking soda; set aside.

 - Using an electric hand or stand mixer, cream the butter and both sugars until well combined, about 2 minutes.
 Scrape down sides of the bowl.

 - Add the peanut butter and mix on medium speed until well combined, about 1 minute.
 Add the eggs, one at a time, mixing on medium-high speed to incorporate each one completely before adding the next.

 - Turn mixer to low and add dry ingredients, mixing only until they are barely combined in.
 Over mixing will result in a tough cookie.
 Use a wooden spoon or spatula to stir in the chocolate chips and M&M's.

 - Using a medium sized cookie scoop, place dough about 2 inches apart on the cookie sheets.

 - Bake the cookies for 9 minutes.
 DON'T OVER BAKE – the cookies should just be set, but still slightly wet on top and very lightly golden around the edges.
 Let the cookies sit for 1-2 minutes on the cookie sheet before transferring to a cooling rack to cool completely.

-- Store in a airtight container for up to 4 days (the baked cookies freeze well, also).
+- Store in a airtight container for up to 4 days (the unbaked dough and the baked cookies freeze well, also).